-- Family Flexible "Flex" Funds (FFF) The FFF program (FFF) provides emergency financial assistance to help families achieve permanency when children are in foster care, and to help support family stabilization when families are receiving in-home services.
+- Family Flexible "Flex" Funds (FFF)- The FFF program (FFF) provides emergency financial assistance to help families achieve permanency when children are in foster care, and to help support family stabilization when families are receiving in-home services.
 The FFF program also helps to prevent children from coming into care.
 The funds are reserved and readily available to meet the urgent service needs of families and to provide concrete social support to families living in multi-generational homes.
-The funds are accessible both to CFSA-involved families and families working with Collaboratives. - Family Unification Program- The Family Unification Program (FUP) is a voucher program under the Housing Choice Vouchers through the District of Columbia Housing Authority.
+The funds are accessible both to CFSA-involved families and families working with Collaboratives. - ▶ Family Unification Program- The Family Unification Program (FUP) is a voucher program under the Housing Choice Vouchers through the District of Columbia Housing Authority.
 These FUP vouchers provide permanent housing to CFSA-involved families where housing is a barrier to permanency or family stabilization.
 The FUP vouchers also provide semi-permanent housing to youth who are aging out from foster care and are between the ages of 18-24 and classified as homeless.
-The vouchers do not to exceed 36 months.
-There was a total of 100 FUP vouchers available and as of June 2020, there are a total of 78 remaining. - Rapid Housing Assistance Program- The Rapid Housing Assistance Program provides short-term rental assistance to families and youth.
-The program helps prevent children from entering care, assists families when housing is the only barrier to permanency, and assists youth transitioning from foster care (or former foster youth) to establish a stabilized housing post exiting from foster care.

-Family Treatment Court- The Family Treatment Court is a court-supervised, voluntary residential substance abuse program for caregivers whose children are the subject of a child neglect case.
+The vouchers do not to exceed 36 months. - Rapid Housing Assistance Program- The Rapid Housing Assistance Program provides short-term rental assistance to families and youth.
+The program helps prevent children from entering care, assists families when housing is the only barrier to permanency, and assists youth transitioning from foster care (or former foster youth) to establish a stabilized housing post exiting from foster care. - Family Treatment Court- The Family Treatment Court is a court-supervised, voluntary residential substance abuse program for caregivers whose children are the subject of a child neglect case.
 The program promotes family reunification through comprehensive substance use treatment that includes screenings, assessments, integrated case plans and intensive case management to caregivers.
 The program serves mothers and fathers whose cases involve both substance use and child neglect.
 The program includes residential treatment options, as well as outpatient and intensive outpatient treatment options.